Pāmu Rā ki Whitianga Solar Farm

 Pāmu Rā ki Whitianga

-Situated in the sunny Coromandel, Pāmu Rā ki Whitianga will be Lodestone’s fourth North Island project within its Phase 1 five-site plan.
+Situated in the sunny Coromandel, Pāmu Rā ki Whitianga is the fourth utility-scale solar generation project Lodestone has delivered for Aotearoa.

-This site was chosen because of the high sunshine hours in the area, its proximity to local electricity demand, and a nearby distribution network connection.
+The site for this project was chosen for the region’s high sunshine hours, its proximity to local electricity demand, and its connection to a nearby distribution network.
 Previously a dairy farm, the low-lying land adjacent to the Whangamaroro River suffered from surface flooding and boggy conditions.
 Lodestone’s agrivoltaic solar design sets panels widely apart and two metres above the ground allowing machinery to operate and sheep to graze comfortably around the panels.

-Lodestone’s project team and construction partners are working with local community stakeholders including the local iwi, Ngāti Hei ki Wharekaho.
+Lodestone’s project team and construction partners worked alongside community stakeholders, including the local iwi, Ngāti Hei ki Wharekaho.

 Key facts about Pāmu Rā ki Whitianga